TideFans’ Guide to a Gameday Weekend:

 If you’re planning on flying in, you’ll probably want to land in Birmingham and drive from there.
 In normal traffic, the Birmingham Airport is about an hour from Tuscaloosa.
 Atlanta is an option, but it’s about 3.5-4 hours each way, and you deal with the change in time zones.

 Regardless of where you land, be sure to check ahead regarding detours.
-There is a lot of road construction going on both in Birmingham and on I-59/20 just outside of Tuscaloosa.
+There is a lot of road construction going on in Birmingham on I-59/20 , on I-59/20 just outside of Tuscaloosa and on Lurleen Wallace Boulevard in downtown Tuscaloosa..

 If you fly in on Saturday, gameday traffic will definitely disrupt the normal time frame.
 Depending on other construction delays, it could conceivably double the normal travel time.